I’m Debs Jenkins, I help experts reinvent themselves by packaging what they already know.

 I ended up running my own businesses, moving to Spain and living in a cave for while, before finding a farmhouse and buying horses.

 If I had to describe myself I’d say I’m a bit of a Jack of all trades, and a master of some… In the Renaissance era I’d be revered (no, really I would) as a polymath.
-These days it’s kind of weird to change from being a (1st Class Hons Engineering) degree qualified engineer, to (top fee earning) recruiter, to (serial) entrepreneur, to business book writer, to publisher, to horse tickler, to cave dweller, to linguist, to painter, to book coach, to cookery book writer and above all else champion wine drinker & poo-picker.
+These days it’s kind of weird to change from being a (1st Class Hons Engineering) degree qualified engineer, to (top fee earning) recruiter, to (serial) entrepreneur, to business book writer, to publisher, to horse tickler, to cave dweller, to linguist, to painter, to book coach, to cookery book writer, to asset creator and above all else champion wine drinker & poo-picker.

-If you’re not having fun, what are you having?
+My personal motto: If you’re not having fun, what are you having?